 * Take a walk to the top of Mount Maunganui for amazing views of the region.

 * Visit White Island for a guided tour of this unique volcanic island.
+Please note - tours are currently on hold following the eruption in late 2019.

 * Visit Mayor Island / Tuhua - features are an extinct volcano and